jameswicker5/MLB/README.md

-# MLB 2024 Season Analysis
+# MLB Player Analysis

 # Overview

-This repository contains analysis of the 2024 Major League Baseball (MLB) season.
+This repository contains analysis of Major League Baseball (MLB) seasons.
 The focus is on evaluating team and player performances in hitting, fielding, and pitching.
 The project involves data processing, statistical analysis, and predictive modeling using machine learning techniques.

 # Features